Cost of Buisness Internet

 Figuring Out What Your Business Actually Needs

-Before comparing prices, figure out what you’re buying.
-Most businesses overpay because they buy more speed than they need, or underpay and get crippled by slow uploads during peak hours.
+Before comparing prices, figure out what you are buying.
+Many businesses overpay because they buy more download speed than they need.
+Others underpay and end up with poor upload speeds, bad video calls, slow cloud backups, or unreliable VoIP phones.

 Solo freelancer / home office125–50 Mbps$50–$80